Louis-Ernest Dubois: Cardinalate

 He was transferred to become Archbishop of Paris on 13 December 1920.
 He took part in the 1922 papal conclave that elected Pope Pius XI.
 In 1923, Dubois named the Knights of the Holy Sepulchre guardians of the Crown of thorns, a relic acquired by Louis IX of France.
 (Since the 2019 fire at Notre-Dame, the relic has been at the Louvre.)
 He was Papal legate to the National Marian Congress in Chartres, May 18, 1926.
 He traveled to the United States of America and Canada in June 1927.

 Dubois played a conciliatory role in relations with French authorities.
 He established an ordinariate (under auxiliary bishop Emmanuel Chaptal, a descendant of Jean-Antoine Chaptal) to co-ordinate, thereby increasing French clerical control of the work of foreign language Catholic chaplaincies in Paris.
 In July 1929 he blessed the cornerstone of the Basilique Sainte-Jeanne-d'Arc.
 He published several works on art history and archeology.
 He was made a commander of the Legion d'honneur May 27, 1926.

-He remained Archbishop of Paris until his death in 1929 at the at the clinic of the Frères de Saint-Jean de Dieu, Paris.
+He remained Archbishop of Paris until his death in 1929 at the clinic of the Frères de Saint-Jean de Dieu, Paris.

 He is buried in the crypt of Notre-Dame de Paris.
 His monument, sculpted in marble in 1929, is the work of sculptor Henri Bouchard, and is located in the southeast corner of the ambulatory.